dwinston/personal-site/content/posts/how-is-data-unification-different-than-data-fusion.md

 with type inference, a compiler does not "train" on the types you explicitly annotate, plus the ones it can infer with 100% confidence, in order to assign guesses to what remains.
 Rather, though it may guess, it requires user input to confirm guessed types.
-Until the type checker is 100% confident, the unification process is unsuccessful.
+Until the type checker is 100% confident, the unification process does not fuse.

 Thus, I view Stonebraker's contention that a rule system implementation will not scale as saying that, if a data application requires classification of all records, even in the absence of logical